-Mukurtu Midwest is a regional hub that provides support and training in Mukurtu CMS and digital preservation to tribal and non-tribal cultural heritage institutions in Wisconsin.
-The Midwest Hub was established in partnership with the Center for Digital Scholarship and Curation at Washington State University and with the support of IMLS on the Mukurtu Hubs & Spokes project.
+Mukurtu Midwest is a regional hub that provides support and training in Mukurtu CMS to tribal and non-tribal cultural heritage institutions in Wisconsin and the western Great Lakes.
+The Midwest Hub was established at WiLS in 2017 in partnership with the Center for Digital Scholarship and Curation at Washington State University with the IMLS-funded Mukurtu Hubs & Spokes initiative.

 Mukurtu Midwest Hub staff are dedicated to a community-driven approach to preserving and sharing Indigenous heritage.